 - Motto: ATMANO MOKSHARTHAM JAGAT HITAYA CHA: For one’s own salvation and for the good of the world – Formulated by Swami Vivekananda.

-- Founded in the year 1873 in Maharashtra, this organization was created by Jyotirao Govindrao Phule.
+- Satyashodhak Samaj was founded in the year 1873 in Maharashtra.
+The credit for its establishment is held by Jyotirao Govindrao Phule.

 - They were adamantly opposed to idol worship and the social class system.